OpenMDAO/OpenMDAO-Procedures/website/website.rst

 GitHub
 -------

 **Service Hooks:** GitHub is great for keeping code repositories, housing issues (formerly known as tickets in our Trac world), and hosting wiki pages.
 But for the Framework repository, we also have a post-commit hook set.
 Whenever a commit occurs on the dev branch, a blast of XML is sent to the ``custom_app`` we have running on WebFaction.
 That app in turn kicks off the build and uses the XML to log info on the commit that triggered the build.

-The place that this is wired together on GitHub is: https://github.com/OpenMDAO/OpenMDAO-Framework/admin
+This process is wired together on GitHub at: https://github.com/OpenMDAO/OpenMDAO-Framework/admin.
+(This link works only if you have admin privileges.)

 Click **Service Hooks** in the left-hand menu.